catpea/eternia/README.md

 ## DONE

+- [x] optimize crawler skip files that have already been downloaded, check file-name time stamps...
 - [x] Dependency Resolver, create a stack of projects that lead up to the final one
 - [x] add pre and post middleware set
 - [x] place strong emphasis on validating input data (use invariant)